Hosting and bandwidth provided by WebCentrix.net.

 What does "nits" mean as a unit of brightness?
 How does "nits" compare to "cd/m"?

 "Nits" and "cd/m2" candela per square meter, but often reported as just "cd/m" -- are both effectively identical measures of luminance.
-On August 7, 2007, Apple published the brightness of the displays used by the original "Aluminum" iMac Core 2 Duo models in "nits" but quitely changed this a few days later to the previously used "cd/m2" standard.
+On August 7, 2007, Apple published the brightness of the displays used by the original "Aluminum" iMac Core 2 Duo models in "nits" but quietly changed this a few days later to the previously used "cd/m2" standard.
 For more information, please refer to the Lighting Design Glossary.

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.